vizzy-cat/berytonite/README.md

 To build from source, see [BUILD.md](BUILD.md)

-## Development Status

-Berytonite is a passion project, handcrafted in spare hours with love and care.
-While updates may not drop every day, the long-term vision is clear:
-> To create a reliable, modern, and accessible cryptographic foundation for the C ecosystem.

 ## License

 This project is licensed under the No-Attribution Public License.
 See the [LICENSE](LICENSE) for details.

 ## Contributing

-Ideas, feedback, and pull requests are always welcome!Ideas, feedback, and pull requests are always welcome!
+Ideas, feedback, and pull requests are always welcome!
+Ideas, feedback, and pull requests are always welcome!
 Feel free to open issues or suggest improvements—this project thrives on community-driven growth